JoeRoddy/form-urlencoded-post/readme.md

 # form-urlencoded-post
 Jquery post alternative for application/x-www-form-urlencoded post requests.

 Can't use jquery for size reasons?
-Because you can't access the dom?
+Can't access the dom?
 Trying to post in React Native?
 We gotchu..

 ### Installation
 ```shell